 Exercise 5: Equivalent units, cost per equivalent unit – weighted average method

-By: Rashid Javed | Updated on: July 12th, 2023
+By: Rashid Javed | Updated on: March 10th, 2024

-Fedex Company produces a car care product known as Shine-9 which is a high quality vehicle cleaning liquid.
+Fedex Company produces a car care product known as Shine-9, which is a high quality vehicle cleaning liquid.
 The processing of Shine-9 is completed through three separate departments.
 The following data pertains to the company’s first processing department:

-Work in process inventory on May 1:
+Work-in-process inventory on May 1:

 Cost added during May: